caiannello/Pugputer6309/Hardware/all-in-one/README.md

 ```
 PUGPUTER 6309 - All-In-One Motherboard
 -------------------------------------------------------------------------------
 This board is combination of all existing Pugputer 6309 circuit cards.

-Some of
-the cards it's based on aren't yet tested!
+WARNING: Some of those cards aren't yet tested!
+I put the chances of this
+board needing an ugly bodge at about 75%  :D

 Features
   11.3" x 3.5" size